madhavkhoslaa/madhavkhoslaa.github.io/content/posts/rustiter.md

 }
 ```

-I will talk about iter trait below in the blog once I get done with explaining how to use pre built iterators.
+I will talk about the iter trait below in the blog once I get done with explaining how to use pre-built iterators.

 # Iterators in Rust